Stuycs-K/APCS-Lab09-LinkedList-Template/README.md

 # Diagrams go here

 Add by index:

 ![Alt text](cat.jpeg?raw=true "Title" )

 Remove:

 ![Alt text](cat.jpeg?raw=true "Title" )

 # APCS-Lab11-MyLinkedList

 Complete the Node and List classes, then test your list class.

-toString() is required.
-The format is just like the ArrayList: comma+space separated values inside of square brackets.
-Examplels: "[]" or "[value1]" or "[value1, value2, value3]"

-toStringReversed() is highly suggested but will not be explicitly tested.

-LinkedList has the same Exceptions as the SuperArray.
-I will not be explicitly testing the Exceptions, however if you do not use them, it would be difficult to determine why your lab fails.

-Hint: You can use the same tester you used for your SuperArray!

 # Required Diagrams